werf/werf/docs/pages_en/advanced/helm/releases/naming.md

 ### Slugging the release name

-The name of the Helm Release constructed using the template will be slugified according to the [*release slug procedure*]({{ "internals/names_slug_algorithm.html#basic-algorithm" | true_relative_url }}) to fit the requirements for the release name.
+The name of the Helm Release constructed using the template will be slugified to fit the requirements for the release name.
 This procedure generates a unique and valid Helm Release name.

 This is the default behavior.
 You can disable it by [setting `deploy.helmReleaseSlug=false`]({{ "/reference/werf_yaml.html#release-name" | true_relative_url }}) in the `werf.yaml` configuration.